-My rates are low at SafeandSound Mastering, currently £33.00 for a single track and £210.00 for an album.
-I know you can pay €130 for a single track.
-Is this better than my mastering which is at a much lower price point? (and for some, perceptibly understated) I am fairly sure that there are those who see my low rate and continue with high price mastering.
+My rates are low at Safe&Sound Mastering, it is not expensive mastering, currently £36.00 for a single track and £210.00 for an album.
+I know you can pay €130 as an example of expensive mastering and that is not even the Top 10 tier – for a single track.
+Is this better than my mastering which is at a much lower price point? (and for some, perceptibly understated) I am fairly sure that there are those who see my low rate and continue with expensive mastering.
 Thinking that the rate is too low, reconsider for a moment.
 Price perception is an interesting aspect relating to a professional service.
-There is only one way to find out as fact, try me, knowledge is a good thing.
+There is only one way to find out as fact, try me, knowledge is a good thing when it comes to expensive mastering.